 Recommendations on all matters relating to the first objective of this group should be reported to BORN's Data Holdings Committee (DHC).
-Recommendations on all matters relating to the second objective of this group should be reported to Executive.
+Recommendations on all decision making relating to the second objective of this group should be reported to Executive.
+Decision for the Internal HEAG will be by consensus.